 The Arid Zone summers are hot and dry, with winters warm in the north but dropping to an average lowest minimum of -5 C further south.
 The zone extends from Western Australia to the Great Dividing Range, including Alice Springs in the north, sections of Queensland, South Australia, New South Wales, and part of Victoria.

 The Temperate Zone enjoys warm summers, with low humidity in the northern parts, and mild winters with an average annual minimum low of 5 C. It includes the coastal areas from Perth to Melbourne and south of Sydney, as well as the lower parts of the New South Wales tablelands and part of Queensland’s interior.

 The Cool Zone changes from warm summers to cold and frosty winters with snow in some areas and an annual lowest temperature average between -5 C and zero.
-Areas involved are most of Tanzania, Canberra and the ACT, high mountain and tableland areas in South East Queensland, New South Wales, and Victoria.
+Areas involved are most of Tasmania, Canberra and the ACT, high mountain and tableland areas in South East Queensland, New South Wales, and Victoria.